reswitched/reswitched.github.io/_posts/2018-04-25-ReswitchedWeekly15.md

   vulnerability, we can simply call `SetProgramNcaPath` to set the title's executable to our malicious NSP file.

-- Fusèe-Gelèe, AKA shofel2, AKA Fuzzy Jellies, AKA Fussy Julie, AKA memecpy, AKA Recovery A La Mode, is a coldboot bootROM exploit.
+- Fusée-Gelée, AKA shofel2, AKA Fuzzy Jellies, AKA Fussy Julie, AKA memecpy, AKA Recovery A La Mode, is a coldboot bootROM exploit.
 The short version of this exploit is that the USB parser feeds a user-controlled length to a memcpy.
 By making that length very big, we can override the application stack.